caay2000/transport-madness-kata/readme/exercise-3.md

     | 3 |   |   |   | ¦ |   |
     | 4 |   | C | - | / |   |

-You can also check what happens with the circular route (A &rarr; B &rarr; C &rarr; B) when the connection is also circular (_from A`(0,0)` to B`(3,2)`, from B to C`(1,4)` and from C to A again_)
+You can also check what happens with the "circular" route (A &rarr; B &rarr; C &rarr; B) when the connection is also circular (_from A`(0,0)` to B`(3,2)`, from B to C`(1,4)` and from C to A again_)

 > You can use any pathfinding algorithm to search for the correct route from point to point.
 There are multiple implementations out there (_Disjktra, A*..._)